Officials: Nearly 25% of Navy warship crew has COVID-19 | Federal News Network

-The USS Milwaukee, a smaller, more stealthy combat ship, is staying in port at Naval Station Guantanamo Bay.
-It is the first Navy ship this year to have to interrupt its deployment at sea — others were sidelined during the early months of the virus outbeak last year.
+The USS Milwaukee, a smaller, stealthier combat ship, is the first Navy ship this year to have to interrupt its deployment at sea.

-It began its deployment from Naval Station Mayport in Jacksonville, Fla., on Dec.
+It began its deployment from Naval Station Mayport in Jacksonville, Florida, on Dec.
 14, and had stopped for a scheduled port visit.
 The ship was heading into the U.S. Southern Command region.

+Another warship, meanwhile, had to postpone its movement out to sea earlier this month due to a separate outbreak.
+Navy Cmdr.
+Sean Robertson, spokesman for 3rd Fleet, said the USS Halsey, a destroyer, delayed its homeport move from Pearl Harbor, in Hawaii, to San Diego because a significant number of the crew became infected with COVID-19.
+The ship was finally able to leave Hawaii on Sunday.
+The move is not a deployment, but a transfer to a new home station for the crew.

+A Navy official said roughly one-third of the Halsey crew tested positive for the virus, and most had only mild symptoms or none at all.
+A destroyer has about 300 crew members.
+The official spoke on condition of anonymity to provide details on the crew impact.

+Robertson said the crew was nearly 100% vaccinated and no one was taken to the hospital.
+Vaccine booster shots were made available for the crew.
+Robertson also said some of the samples have been tested and all were the omicron variant.

-The Navy said in a statement Friday that the ship’s crew is “100% immunized” and that all of those who tested positive for COVID-19 were being isolated on the ship away from other crew members.
-The Navy has declined to release the number of infected sailors.
+The Navy said in a statement Friday that the USS Milwaukee’s crew was “100% immunized” and that all of those who tested positive for COVID-19 were being isolated on the ship away from other crew members.

-According to the Navy’s statement, “a portion” of those infected are having mild symptoms, and that the specific variant is not yet known.
-COVID-19 cases have surged across the country as a result of the highly contageous omicron variant.
+According to the Navy’s statement, “a portion” of those infected are having mild symptoms, and the specific variant is not yet known.
+COVID-19 cases have surged across the country as a result of the highly contagious omicron variant.

+Other Navy ships were sidelined during the early months of the virus outbreak last year.

 According to the latest data released by the Navy, more than 98% of all active-duty sailors have been fully vaccinated.